-In order to be covered by Surfrider Foundation Europe's insurance, please remember all participants must give all information asked for (name, address, phone number, email address).
+In order to be covered by Surfrider Foundation Europe's insurance, please remember all participants must give all information asked for (name, surname, email address).

-Please consider printing out a participant list and take it with you on the day of the collection so that you can capture the details of anyone who has not already registered.
+Please consider printing out a partici- pant list (cf online version of the Organiser's Guide section 'Useful Documents'

+page 16) and take it with you on the day

+of the collection so that you can capture

+the details of anyone who has not already

+registered.